-- Keep the Plan as your only coverage. - Keep the Plan as your primary coverage, with Medicare as your secondary coverage.
-In this case, all claims should be submitted to the Plan first.
+- Keep the Plan as your only coverage. - Keep this Plan as your primary coverage, with Medicare as your secondary coverage.
+In this case, all claims should be submitted to this Plan first.
 Medicare would then consider any remaining expenses. - Elect Medicare as your only coverage.
 In this case, you must notify the Fund Office and sign a waiver of coverage for Plan benefits.
-Once you sign the waiver, medical and prescription drug coverage under the Plan stops for you and your enrolled Dependent Children; you will have the option of either continuing or dropping dental and/or vision coverage for yourself and your enrolled Dependent Children as well.
-If you elect to waive medical, prescription, dental and/or vision coverage, you will not be able get back into the Plan in the future unless you have an event that would qualify you for a HIPAA Special Enrollment Right described on page 9.
+Once you sign the waiver, medical and prescription drug coverage under this Plan stops for you, your spouse, and any children; you will have the option of either continuing or dropping dental and/or vision coverage for yourself and your enrolled spouse and enrolled children as well.
+If you elect to waive medical, prescription, dental and/or vision coverage, you will not be able to get back into this Plan in the future unless you have an event that would qualify you for the Special Enrollment Rights described on page 9.
 Your claims must then be submitted to Medicare only.